garnajee/home-server/recyclarr-setup/README.md

 I created a Python script for importing custom formats.

 If you have specific requirements, you can use my script to import your custom format into Radarr/Sonarr.
+You'll have to modify the "`json_file_path`" value in the script.

 In order to use the `import-cf.py` script, follow these steps: